YouTube Monetization in 2023: 7 Best Ways to Earn from Videos

 Read More: 11 Companies Matching YouTubers with Amazing Brand Deals

 In a small YouTube survey, My Work From Home Money discovered that creators make between $100 and $4,000 per sponsored video.
 So don’t worry about channel size when looking for sponsors.
-There are brand deals for small channels, mid-sized channels, and the mega influencers who dominate YouTube.
+There are brand deals for small channels, mid-sized channels, and mega influencers who dominate YouTube.
 Everyone has a chance.

 When you’re ready to dive in, read this post about how to get sponsorships for YouTube.